Physics (PHYS) Courses

-PHYS 106 College Physics I (3) Basic principles of physics designed for students in non-physical science and education majors.
-Covers mechanics, waves and heat.
-Pre: three years of high school math and placement exam.
-See also, PHYS 170L, which serves as the lab course.
+PHYS 106 College Physics I (3) Principles of physics with the use of algebra and trigonometry.
+Covers mechanics, oscillations, fluids, waves, kinetic theory, and thermodynamics.
+Pre: MATH 104 or MATH 115.
+See also PHYS 170L, which serves as the lab course.

-PHYS 107 College Physics II (3) Basic principles of physics designed for students in non-physical science and education majors.
-Covers electricity and magnetism, optics, and modern physics.
-Pre: PHYS 106.
+PHYS 107 College Physics II (3) Principles of physics with the use of algebra and trigonometry.
+Covers electricity, magnetism, optics, and rudiments of atomic and nuclear physics.
+Pre: C or better in PHYS 106.
 See PHYS 171L, which serves as the lab course.

 PHYS 110 Physics of Contemporary Issues (3) Contemporary issues of political interest such as nuclear warfare and waste, the greenhouse effect and alternative energies will be studied at a physics level appropriate for any college student.
 A course objective is to develop scientific reasoning.
 Pre: none.
 (GenEd/IntReq: GCC)

 PHYS 111 Intro to Space Exploration (3) Survey of applied science, social, cultural and engineering topics in space science, focusing on exploration.
 Past, present and future aspects of space exploration.
 Relationship to Hawaiian views of cosmology and Hawaiian traditions such as Wayfaring and relationship to the land.
 (Same as ASTR 111)

 PHYS 115 Phys for Liberal Arts (3) Designed for non-science majors.
 Basic physical concepts through student's active participation and practical experience in a manner that is simple and intuitive.